 Disciplinary Rules Article 3(d): Grounds For Discipline: Misconduct by a certificant or registrant, individually, or in concert with others, including the following acts or omissions, shall constitute grounds for discipline, whether or not the act or omission occurred in the course of a client relationship: (d) Any act which is the proper basis for professional suspension, as defined herein, provided professional suspension shall not be a prerequisite to the institution of disciplinary proceedings, and provided further, that dismissal of charges in a professional suspension proceeding shall not necessarily bar a disciplinary action.
-Suspension for at least one year and one day

-(as hereinafter defined) by such authority, shall conclusively establish the existence of such conviction or such professional suspension for purposes of disciplinary proceedings and shall be conclusive proof of the commission of that crime or of the basis for such suspension, by the certificant or registrant.
-35. UNAUTHORIZED USE OF DESIGNATIONS Public Censure Standard E.2.: A CFP® professional may not engage in conduct that reflects adversely on his or her integrity or fitness as a CFP® professional, upon the CFP® marks, or upon the profession.
+36. UNAUTHORIZED USE OF DESIGNATIONS

+Standard E.2.: A CFP® professional may not engage in conduct that reflects adversely on his or her integrity or fitness as a CFP® professional, upon the CFP® marks, or upon the profession.

 Rules of Conduct Rule 6.5: A certificant shall not engage in conduct which reflects adversely on his or her integrity or fitness as a certificant, upon the CFP® marks, or upon the profession.

-36. UNAUTHORIZED USE OF THE CFP® MARKS Public Censure Standard E.2.: A CFP® professional may not engage in conduct that reflects adversely on his or her integrity or fitness as a CFP® professional, upon the CFP® marks, or upon the profession.
-Standard E.G.: A CFP® professional must comply with the Terms and Conditions of Certification and Trademark License .
+37. UNAUTHORIZED USE OF THE CFP® MARKS

+Standard E.2.: A CFP® professional may not engage in conduct that reflects adversely on his or her integrity or fitness as a CFP® professional, upon the CFP® marks, or upon the profession.

+Standard E.6.: A CFP® professional must comply with the Terms and Conditions of Certification and Trademark License.

 Code of Ethics Rule 601: A CFP Board designee shall use the marks in compliance with the rules and regulations of CFP Board, as established and amended from time to time.

 Rules of Conduct Rule 6.1: A certificant shall abide by the terms of all agreements with CFP Board, including, but not limited to, using the CFP® marks properly and cooperating fully with CFP Board's trademark and professional review operations and requirements.

-CERTIFIED FINANCIAL PLANNER BOARD OF STANDARDS, INC.
+CFP BOARD

-1425 K St NW #800 Washington DC 20005 p 800-487-1497 | f 202-379-2299 mail@CFPBoard.org | CFP.net
+1425 K St NW #800 Washington DC 20005 p 800-487-1497 | f 202-379-2299 mail@cfpboard.org | CFP.net